gdberrio/statstudio/Specs/idea and design.md

 ## What are the main user stories (happy flows + alternative flows)?

+### Version 0.1
+### As a user I want ...
+1. to upload data
+2. write model
+3. remote execute model
+4. to see the results of the modelling
+5. to see the steps in the workflow
+6. Share the results of the modelling
+7. Export the results of the modelling
+8. Save the model for future use

+### Version 1.0
 ### As a user I want ...
 1. to login
 2. to register